xFrontend/superpack/readme.txt

 Manual installation:

-1. Upload the `superpack` folder to the `/wp-content/plugins/` directory
+1. [Download](https://github.com/xFrontend/SuperPack/archive/master.zip) and extract the zip into your `/wp-content/plugins/` directory.

-Installation using "Add New Plugin"
+Installation from WordPress.org repository using "Add New Plugin"

-1. From your Admin UI (Dashboard), use the menu to select Plugins -> Add New
+1. From your Admin Dashboard, use the menu to select Plugins -> Add New
-2. Search for 'SuperPack'
+1. Search for `SuperPack`
-3. Click the 'Install' button to open the plugin's repository listing
+1. Click the `Install` button
-4. Click the 'Install' button
+1. Click the `Activate` button

 == Frequently Asked Questions ==